 For everyone’s benefit, sick children will not be admitted to the school.
 If your child shows signs of any communicable diseases (chicken pox, pink eye, etc) or signs of fever, diarrhea, or vomiting, you will be asked to pick your child up as soon as possible and make other arrangements for your child’s care until they are no longer ill.
 Please also inform the office immediately of any such illness so that a notice can be posted (required by licensing).

 Any child returning to school after suffering from the above type of illness must be accompanied by a physician’s note stating that the child is free from communicable disease.

-Please be aware that existing by-laws require outdoor playtime, and that this is a significant portion of your child’s day.
+Please be aware that existing bylaws require outdoor playtime, and that this is a significant portion of your child’s day.
 If you feel your child is too sick to participate in outdoor play, he/she is too sick to be at school for the entire day.

 It is recommended that children who have prescribed fever reduction medication (e.g. Tylenol, cough syrup etc.) needing to be administered every four hours, should NOT be at school.
-The staff cannot administer these types of medication.
+The staff cannot administer these types of medications.